deliveryhero/hfc-pubsub/README.md

 ## Features

-1. Pub/sub subscription server
+1. Pub/sub subscription server to run all your subscriptions
-2. Declaratively define pub/sub subscriptions and topics
+2. Define pub/sub subscriptions and topics in a declarative way
 3. Define your subscription handlers with a simple object
-4. Get started quickly: define a topic and publish messages
+4. Get started quickly: define a topic and publish messages with a few lines of code

 ## Prerequisites